Personal Sponsor Entry: Create Account

 - Issue separate Campaigns for each Athlete.

-G. APS will identify and provide USOPC a single point of contact for efficient and effective investigation and resolution of matters related to this Agreement.
+F. APS will identify and provide USOPC a single point of contact for efficient and effective investigation and resolution of matters related to this Agreement.

-H. APS will seek the approval of the Athlete’s National Olympic Committee/National Paralympic Committee (if other than the USOPC) with respect to any Campaign featuring the Likeness of that Athlete proposed to be distributed in the United States during the Applicable Games Period.
+G. APS will seek the approval of the Athlete’s National Olympic Committee/National Paralympic Committee (if other than the USOPC) with respect to any Campaign featuring the Likeness of that Athlete proposed to be distributed in the United States during the Applicable Games Period.

-I.APS will seek Rule 40 permissions to run any Campaign outside of the United States from the IOC and/or IPC, as applicable and any applicable National Olympic Committee/National Paralympic Committee.
+H. APS will seek Rule 40 permissions to run any Campaign outside of the United States from the IOC and/or IPC, as applicable and any applicable National Olympic Committee/National Paralympic Committee.

-J. APS acknowledges that the USOPC may share Campaign materials and its status as an APS with the IOC.
+I. APS acknowledges that the USOPC may share Campaign materials and its status as an APS with the IOC.

 4. Representations and Warranties

 Each party hereto represents and warrants that it has the authority to enter into this Agreement and to perform its obligations hereunder and that this Agreement has been duly executed upon APS’s clicking on the “I Agree” link and thereafter constitutes a binding obligation of both parties.
-APS acknowledges and agrees to the importance of adherence to the Guidance in balancing the needs for Athlete and APS to achieve their economic and business goals with the concomitant needs for the IOC, IPC, USOPC, and other National Olympic and Paralympic Committees to generate value and economic support for all athletes and teams to participate in the Games.
+APS acknowledges and agrees to the importance of adherence to the Guidance in balancing the needs for Athlete and APS to achieve their economic and business goals with the concomitant needs for the IOC, IPC, USOPC, LA28, USOPP, any OCOG and other National Olympic and Paralympic Committees to generate value and economic support for all athletes and teams to participate in the Games.

 5. Term and Termination

 A. Term.
-The term of this Agreement will commence immediately on APS’s acceptance of these terms by clicking “I agree” and continue through the end of the applicable Games Period as set by the IPC unless sooner terminated by the USOPC (the “Term”).
+The term of this Agreement will commence immediately on APS’s acceptance of these terms by clicking “I agree” and continue through the end of the Applicable Games Period as set by the IPC unless sooner terminated by the USOPC (the “Term”).

 B. Breach of Agreement.
 Any violation of any provision hereof, any misrepresentation made hereunder, any material nondisclosure or omission of any material fact, or any failure to perform any obligations of APS will constitute a breach of this Agreement.
 In the event of a breach of this Agreement by APS, the APS will bear the liabilities arising from such breach in accordance with the provisions of this Agreement and all applicable laws.
 These liabilities include, but are not limited to: